30 Ways to Use Your Smartphone When You Travel

 One of the best gadgets for travelers may already be in your pocket.
 From first researching a trip to remembering where you went once you get back, here are 30 ways to put your smartphone to use when you travel.

-1. As a travel agent: If you know your destination but not your dates, use the Fly.com Custom Fare Calendars to search for the cheapest dates to fly specific routes.
-If you know your dates but not your destination, download the Today’s Best Fares app (pictured at left) to search for the cheapest flights from your city.
+1. As a travel agent: If you know your destination but not your dates, use the custom fare calendars to search for the cheapest dates to fly specific routes.

 2. As a personal assistant: Keep your flight bookings, theater tickets, and restaurant reservations organized in one place with apps like TripCase and TripIt, which can also alert you to flight delays and better seat openings on your flight.